Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Tokyo | ©Yoshitaka Kashima

 The capital of the Land of the Rising Sun has a magical scene, combining the traditional and the modern, surprising children and adults from the first moment.
 In fact, you will find so many attractions that you will not know what to see and do in Tokyo with the little ones of the house.
-Nevertheless, you can be sure that fun is always guaranteed.
+Nevertheless, you can be sure that fun will always be guaranteed.

 You and the kids will be able to do many activities as a family.
-For example, visit thematic museums, explore marine life, learn how to make origami, build a city with Lego blocks or drive a car around the city wearing a cosplay of the kids' favorite anime or video game characters, among others.
+For example, visit themed museums, explore marine life, learn how to make origami, build a city with Lego blocks or drive a car around the city wearing a cosplay of the kids' favorite anime or video game characters, among others.

 1. Tour the Akihabara neighborhood and discover a world of fun